EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 best concepts that other web frameworks from other languages have to offer.

-Let's hack an app in a couple of minutes, in a single file:
+Let's hack an app in a couple of minutes in a single file, like during the CGI days:

 ```
 #!/usr/bin/env perl